-An application for funds from the local grade separation grant program would have to be made on a form approved by MDOT and would have to contain the information required by MDOT, including a narrative describing the economic development benefit to the county, township, or city in which the crossing was located.
+A funding application for the local grade separation grant program would have to be made on a form approved by MDOT and would have to contain the information required by MDOT, including a narrative describing the economic development benefit to the county, township, or city in which the grade separation project, or project described below, for which funding were applied was located.
 The bill specifies that an application for funds could be made at any time as determined by MDOT.